-I've talked a little bit in the past about the awkward forced socialization that is the playdate.
 I hate playdates.
 There, I said it.
 We've tried several times to hang out with families who have kids in Some Boy and Sidekick's age ranges, and it never goes well.
 The kids usually get along great.
 Us parents, however, have a harder time.
 Most of Nate and I's close friends don't have children, so we wind up doing the playdate thing with “acquaintances.”

 Needless to say, these people don't always align with us in terms of parenting styles.